tahanaseemdev/honeypot-in-python/README.md

 # HONEYPY - Multi-Service Honeypot Framework

 ## Overview
 HONEYPY is a Python-based honeypot framework that simulates vulnerable services to detect and log unauthorized access attempts.
-It currently supports SSH and WordPress admin login simulations.
+It currently supports SSH and http admin login simulations.

 ## Features
 - **SSH Honeypot**: Simulates an SSH server with configurable credentials
-- **WordPress Honeypot**: Simulates a WordPress admin login page
+- **HTTP Honeypot**: Simulates a HTTP server using WordPress admin login page
 - **Comprehensive Logging**: Records all access attempts and commands
 - **Customizable Credentials**: Set specific usernames/passwords or use defaults
 - **Multi-threaded**: Handles multiple concurrent connections